mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 to give your endpoint the information it needs to find the query file. <a href="#fnref1"  class='footnoteBackLink'  title="Jump back to footnote 1 in the text.">&#x21A9;&#xFE0E;</a>

+---

+**Compare Branches**:
+When you create a Pull Request you are going to click on a control on the Github page that selects which existing branch to which you are going to compare your editing branch.
+This will allow you to see changes you've made to any files compared to previous versions of those files.
+(If the files are new, of course there won't be any code changes to compare.)
+If you are uploading changes/updates, other analysts and developers will review the code in your new or updated files by using the diff interface that displays those changes side-by-side with the previous version of the code.
+<a href="#fnref2"  class='footnoteBackLink'  title="Jump back to footnote 2 in the text.">&#x21A9;&#xFE0E;</a>

 [1]: #fn1